tonogbanuareginaflor/bscs2b/Atinon/Activity 8 - Atinon/Activity 8.md

+# MARK VINCENT ATINON - BSCS 2B AI
-#9.6 Exercises -- OOP ACTIVITY 8
+# 9.6 Exercises -- OOP ACTIVITY 8
 9.6.1 - Defining Terms
 1. class is like a blueprint of a program
 2.object is like a blueprint for creating a blueprint